openapv/openapv/readme/apv_isobmff.md

 For the use of the SubSampleInformationBox as defined in ISO/IEC 14496-12 in an APV stream, a sub-sample is defined on the basis of the value of the flags field of the sub-sample information box as specified below.
 The presence of this box is optional; however, if present in a track containing APV data, the codec_specific_parameters field in the box shall have the semantics defined here.

 flags specifies the type of sub-sample information given in this box as follows:
->0:	tile-based sub-samples: A sub-sample contains one tile.
+>0:	tile-based sub-samples: A sub-sample contains one tile
 >1:	PBU-based sub-samples : A sub-sample contains one PBU Other values of flags are reserved.